ScaledMap/LoadOut/README.md

 about
 -----------

-There is a password protected Bookmarks section which can be accessed by typing @secret or @hidden into the main form.
+There is a password protected Bookmarks section which can only be accessed by typing @secret or @hidden into the main form.
 To add new pages to this section, you would type https://www.google.com@secret or https://www.google.com@hidden  .
-To just view the section you would only type @secret/@hidden.
+To just view the section you would only type @secret or @hidden into the main form.
 You are offered the option to change the passphrase.
 After it has been changed, hidden bookmarks can be added with password https://www.google.com .
-It's just your created password followed by a space.
+It's just your created password followed by a space and then the url you want to add.
 To access the hidden bookmarks, you just type in the password.
 I planned on adding a password manager.
-Kinda just burnt out on it.
-Wanted to have something to upload.
+I will probably try to add a bunch of stuff.
+At the very least, I  at least have it to a point where everything seemsto function as intended.
+Wanted to at least have something I could upload.

-I'll try and update the windows build in a bit.
+Couldnt be easier to use

 Just unzip the files and click on the executable.
 It should be the last file in the folder if it's sorted alphabetically.
+There's probably more security with the onefile packages.
+It's nice to be able to mess with the ini files though.
+If it's not working, we could try using the one the runs with the terminal.